Existence of Equilibrium Mechanisms in Generalized Principal-Agent Problems with Interacting Teams: Introduction

 For the truthful-obedient path, we use the narrow topology to measure convergence of the induced probability measures, just as in the prior literature.
 For the complete set of outcome measures that can arise from any unilateral (behavior strategy) deviation by an agent we use the Hausdorff metric, which measures the distance between two sets by asking how far each point in one set is from the nearest point in the other set.
 Two mechanisms are considered close under our robust narrow topology only if: (i) their on-path outcome measures are close in the narrow sense, and (ii) their sets of achievable outcome measures from all possible unilateral (behavior strategy) deviations are close in the Hausdorff sense.
 Incentive compatibility fundamentally depends on comparing what an agent gets from being truthful and obedient versus what they could achieve by deviating.
 By tracking both on-path outcome measures and unilateral deviation outcome measures simultaneously, our topology ensures that convergence of mechanisms implies convergence of strategic opportunities.

 Our framework accommodates rich and flexible environments with multidimensional types, actions, outputs, and rewards, including various specifications of how team winnings map to feasible individual rewards.
-The analysis relies on four categories of assumptions.
+The analysis relies on five assumptions.
 First, we require the underlying spaces of types, actions, winnings, and rewards to be compact Polish spaces—that is, complete, separable, and metrizable.
 This ensures that these spaces are bounded (so sequences cannot escape to infinity) and have no gaps (so every convergent sequence has a limit point within the space).
-Second, we require the teams' stochastic output technologies to provide a sufficiently smooth and predictable landscape for principals to design incentives.
+Second, we assume the joint distribution of types is mutually absolutely continuous with the product of its marginals, and that the associated Radon--Nikodym derivative is continuous on the type space.
+This ensures that regular conditional densities exist and vary continuously with the conditioning values for almost every type profile.
+Third, we require the teams' stochastic output technologies to provide a sufficiently smooth and predictable landscape for principals to design incentives.
 In particular, we assume that small changes in a team's action profile lead to small, predictable changes in the probability distribution over the team's outputs.
-Third, we require the correspondence from team winnings to feasible individual rewards to be well-behaved: it must be continuous and always map to a non-empty compact set of feasible rewards.
-This assumption is satisfied in standard economic environments where budget constraints or technological constraints smoothly determine how team winnings can be divided among team members.\footnote{For example, this includes perfectly divisible monetary prizes (where the sum of individual rewards equals team winnings), pure public goods (where each team member receives the same reward equal to team winnings), and any combination of private and public rewards.} Fourth, we assume that all players' utility functions are bounded and continuous.
+Fourth, we require the correspondence from team winnings to feasible individual rewards to be well-behaved: it must be continuous and always map to a non-empty compact set of feasible rewards.
+This assumption is satisfied in standard economic environments where budget constraints or technological constraints smoothly determine how team winnings can be divided among team members.\footnote{For example, this includes perfectly divisible monetary prizes (where the sum of individual rewards equals team winnings), pure public goods (where each team member receives the same reward equal to team winnings), and any combination of private and public rewards.} Fifth, we assume that all players' utility functions are bounded and continuous.